Build a simple app with text composables

 Android Studio lets you preview your composable functions within the IDE, instead of installing the app to an Android device or emulator.
 As you learned in the previous pathway, you can preview what your app looks like in the Design pane in Android Studio.

 The composable function must provide default values for any parameters to preview it.
-For this reason, you can't preview the Greeting() function directly.
+For this reason, it is recommended not to preview the Greeting() function directly.
 Instead, you need to add another function, the BirthdayCardPreview() function in this case, that calls the Greeting() function with an appropriate parameter.

 @Preview(showBackground = true)